Players who skip bowl games are sending an important message - The Boston Globe

 When coaches do what’s best for them, it’s a smart career move; when players do it, it’s blasphemy.
 Passion, pageantry, and hypocrisy are staples of college football.

-College coaches should actually embrace players that have made up their minds about declaring for the NFL Draft bypassing bowl games.
+College coaches should actually embrace players who have made up their minds about declaring for the NFL Draft and choose to bypass bowl games.
 With the additional practice time bowl teams receive, it’s an opportunity for that coach to get a head start on the following season when he must replace those players.

 Rather than the swan song for the current season, bowls should be viewed as the first game of next season.
 That would represent a way to market them sans the studs safeguarding their draft stock.